Tracheoesophageal Fistula and Esophageal Atresia

 - Twin concordance is only 2.5%.

-- The foregut diverticulum separates into the trachea and esophagus at approximately 4–5 weeks of gestation.
+- The foregut diverticulum separates into the trachea and esophagus by 5th week of gestation, thus, factors leading to EA-TEF are present prior to week 5.

-- Can be found in association with trisomies 13, 18, and 21 as well as CHARGE (coloboma, heart disease, choanal atresia, retarded growth, genital hypoplasia, and ear anomalies with deafness) syndrome, Feingold syndrome, DiGeorge syndrome, and others
+- CHARGE (coloboma, heart disease, choanal atresia, retarded growth, genital hypoplasia, and ear anomalies with deafness) syndrome

 There's more to see -- the rest of this topic is available only to subscribers.